top of page

 I think that corruption is the WTITW, because it is and can be the cause of the commonly seen as ‘worst things in the world’.
 I mean, from a human perspective, to apply this label I would say we naturally look at the forces that cause (or have the potential to cause) large-scale suffering, injustice, or existential risk, like war and genocide, to name two cheerful topics - these can very often be linked to a corrupt leader, group or government.

 Oh, but these things can happen without corruption too, I know this, but a priori, they are 99% linked to corruption, and that's probably true.
 And why is that, it's because to cause suffering and injustice on a scale that impacts society, you need power.
 Power for our purposes here is; the capacity or ability to direct or influence the behaviour of others or the course of events.
+Some will call this reductionism or root cause fallacy - to them I will say, ok.
+When you reduce the sauce down you get all the flavour, and that's what we're doing.
+I'm not saying much else.

 ree